BernardLerring/ThymeOnTheRoad/README.md

 - My wife for being my UX companion for the site and for helping test it for me, as well as providing the artwork.

 - My mentor Chris for his feedback and encouragement throughout the project.

+### For Resubmission

+- Wrote edit and delete functions in to recipe detail.

+- Removed 500 error when users sign up by using SendInBlue email service